 Learn about the Kennedy Serve America Act, which reauthorizes and expands national service programs administered by the Corporation for National and Community Service, a federal agency created in 1993.
 NLU sponsors the Americorps*VISTA program and currently has a VISTA associate on staff to develop and promote the Civic Engagement Center.

-The NLU Civic Engagement Center also has a YouTube Channel with videos of the Service-Learning Symposium and past service trips to New Orleans.
+The NLU Civic Engagement Center has a YouTube Channel and Flipagram with videos of the Service-Learning Symposium, past CEC events and past PIES service trips to New Orleans, Brooklyn, New York and Genola, Utah.
 Pictures of service trips to New Orleans are available on Photobucket.

 Contact the Civic Engagement Center at 847-947-5069 or firstname.lastname@example.org.